Empowering communities and enabling inclusive growth:

 Projects and partners

-In 2021, we are launching a new project with the Africa Freedom of Information Centre (Uganda) and the Institute for Social Accountability (Kenya) to explore the effectiveness of gender responsive procurement policies in Ethiopia, Kenya, Uganda, Rwanda and Tanzania over the course of two years.
+In 2021, we launched a new project with the Africa Freedom of Information Centre (Uganda) and the Institute for Social Accountability (Kenya) to explore the effectiveness of gender responsive procurement policies in Ethiopia, Kenya, Uganda, Rwanda and Tanzania over the course of two years.
 The project is supported by the International Development Research Council (Canada), the Gates Foundation and the Hewlett Foundation.